 If I have made the process of starting an app business sound risky, complex and littered with challenges then, believe me, this posts barely scratches the surface.
 We have not even started to explore the challenges of funding, marketing and making your app profitable.

-Who knows?
 Perhaps one day you really will become the next Mark Zuckerberg.
 Whatever the outcome, It will undoubtedly be a huge learning process and one in which I wish you the very best of luck!